 3. Embark on a boat tour in Khao Sok National Park

 Khao Sok National Park is one of the most spectacular places in the country.
 The nature reserve in southern Thailand is home to the oldest evergreen rainforest in the world, stunning limestone formations, and the man-made Chiao Lan Lake.
-Embark on a boat tour and spot many rare animal and plant species.
+When visiting Khao Sok National Park, you will embark on a boat tour and spot many rare animal and plant species.
 There is even the possibility of staying overnight in the park in floating accommodation (book your 3-day floating resort stay here).

 4. Go snorkeling